PICASSO: Scaling CHERI Use-After-Free Protection to Millions of Allocations using Colored Capabilities: Related Work

 \emph{Tag-based memory versioning} assigns matching tags to pointer and objects and reassigns new tags to objects when they are freed.
 This is probabilistic due to tag collisions, especially with small tag spaces (e.g., ARM MTE’s 4-bit tags).
 Combining \gls{cheri} with memory versioning (\Cref{sec:cheri-temporal-safety}) mitigates the ``reallocation gap” by reassigning tags before quarantining freed memory.
 However, with 4-bit versioning, they can track only 16 distinct allocations before memory tags collide.
 In contrast, \PICASSO supports over two million unique allocation-\ccpids without relying on memory tagging thus enabling better scaling, deterministic protection.

 \paragraph{Prevention.} Prevention approaches avoid reusing memory until all references to freed regions are eliminated~\cite{Kouwe17, Ainsworth20, Liu18, Erdos22, Park24}, or reduce the likelihood of successful exploitation by delaying reuse of freed blocks~\cite{Silvestro17, Berger06, Novark10, Akritidis10, Liu19, Silvestro18}.
 Another strategy employs virtual address–based allocators~\cite{Wickman21, Ahn24}, exploiting the abundant 64-bit address space to ensure each allocation receives a unique virtual address and is never reused at the same location.
 These techniques do not detect developer mistakes, but can block \gls{uaf}-based attacks outright.
+These schemes also assign unique identifiers to every allocation to prevent temporal aliasing.
+This makes their memory overhead scale with application memory usage.
+In contrast, \PICASSO's main source of memory overhead stems from the \gls{pvt}; a fixed cost per process since \ccpids are associated with capabilities and \glspl{pvb} describes whether the allocation which provenance the corresponding capabilities relate is still is valid; they do not enumerate unique allocations.